shivannis/xandr-docs-public/xandr-docs/articles/bidders/creative-standards-and-auditing.md

 ---
-title : Creative Standards and Auditing description : Learn how Xandr addresses channel conflicts.
+title : Overview - Creative Standards and Auditing description : Learn how Xandr addresses channel conflicts.
 ms.date : 11/21/2023

 ---

-# Creative standards and auditing
+# Overview - Creative standards and auditing

 Avoiding channel conflict is a major challenge for publishers working with a third party to sell their inventory.
 Every publisher has a unique